rachelleperez/nyc_playground_finder/README.md

-This is a placehoderholder for this project's README documentation
+This is a placeholder for this project's README documentation

 ## Project Title